mbasim25/stackoverflow-clone/README.md

 5. Joi
 6. AWS S3
 7. Nodemailer
+8. Jest/Supertest

 ## What is the project about

-- Any user can ask a question
-- Any user can answer a question
+- Users can ask and answer questions
-- Questions and answers accept comments
+- Questions and answers accept likes and comments
-- Any user can like any question or answer
 - Profile image AWS S3 integration
 - A user has a score (still not done)
-- A user can’t upvote or downvote if he/she is not above certain level (still not done)
+- A user can’t upvote or downvote if they're not above certain level (still not done)
-- There will be 3 types of users (user, admin, superadmin) with different permissions
+- 3 types of users (user, admin, superadmin) with different permissions
-- Password Reset via email using Nodemailer and an auto generated OTP
+- Password Reset using Nodemailer and an OTP
-- Validation for each request using joi
+- Validation using joi

 [here]: https://github.com/alimehasin/node-starter